-Analysis: So is there really anything new going on with the Seahawks and Jadeveon Clowney?
+Analysis: Taking a look at Seahawks’ cap space and where things now stand with Jadeveon Clowney

 Was it going to be the day something would finally happen with Jadeveon Clowney?

-Many wondered if the team’s moves the day before — releasing veteran offensive lineman Justin Britt and D.J.
+Many wondered if the team’s moves the day before — releasing veteran offensive linemen Justin Britt and D.J.
 Fluker — foreshadowed a deal with Clowney.
-The two moves cleared out about $12.2 million in salary cap space, and some wondered if the Seahawks were prepping to make a major addition.
+The two moves cleared out about $12.2 million in salary-cap space, and some wondered if the Seahawks were prepping to make a major addition.

-Monday also marked the end of the date when signings would impact the formula for awarding draft picks as compensation for free agents lost for the 2021 draft, which wouldn’t influence Seattle’s efforts to re-sign Clowney but was thought might impact those of other teams around the league.
+Monday also marked the end of the date when signings would impact the formula for awarding draft picks as compensation for free agents lost for the 2021 draft, which wouldn’t influence Seattle’s efforts to re-sign Clowney but was thought might impact those other teams around the league trying to land him.

 But Monday came and went with no action on the Clowney front, and no apparent indications that there had been any appreciable movement toward a signing.

-In fact, one report — from veteran NFL reporter John Clayton of ESPN 710 Seattle who also is part of the Seahawks’ gameday broadcast team — indicated nothing had changed at all from Clowney’s standpoint.
+In fact, one report — from veteran NFL reporter John Clayton of ESPN 710 Seattle, who also is part of the Seahawks’ gameday broadcast team — indicated nothing had changed at all from Clowney’s standpoint.

 Clayton reported Clowney might wait “for months’’ to sign, having not gotten offers close to his original asking price in the $20 million-a-year-plus range, and willing to wait until NFL restrictions related to the novel coronavirus clear up enough to make visits to team facilities to take physicals.